52North/ttn-ogcswe-integration/doc/HOWTO.md

 4. [The Sensor](#the-sensor)

 ## Introduction
-LoRaWAN is a rather new radio communications protocol providing high transmission range (up to 20 km) at low bandwith (3 - 300 kbps).
+LoRaWAN is a rather new radio communications protocol providing high transmission range (up to 20 km) at low energy usage and bandwith (3 - 300 kbps).
 Devices send messages, hoping that a gateway will receive it.

-Because the used frequencies are in unlicensed bands, there are multiple competing networks that provide gateways and the backend infrastructure required to deduplicate these messages and translate them into a TCP/IP network, the web.
+Because the used frequencies are in unlicensed bands, there are multiple competing networks that provide gateways and the backend infrastructure that is required to deduplicate these messages and translate them into a TCP/IP network; the web.
 [TheThingsNetwork](https://thethingsnetwork.org) (TTN) is one implementation of such a network.
 It's special because the whole software is FOSS, and the gateway deployments are community driven: Anybody can deploy a gateway and link it to the network, which gives the infrastructure arbitrary geographic coverage.

 To send and receive messages, devices must be registered in TTN.
 External applications (the SOS in our case) can then subscribe to these messages from an MQTT broker.

 Because the SOS does not provide a way to subscribe to a MQTT broker to insert observations but uses a REST API ('Transactional API'), there is a bridge required.
+This bridge additionally automates tasks such as sensor registration & message decoder definition, removing administrative overhead.

 ![System Architecture Diagram](system_architecture.png)